 "Superb young soloist...." -The New Yorker

 Hailed by the New Yorker as a “superb young soloist,” Nicholas Canellakis has become one of the most sought-after and innovative cellists of his generation.
-In the New York Times his playing was praised as "impassioned... [with] the audience seduced by Mr. Canellakis's rich, alluring tone.”
-He recently made his Carnegie Hall concerto debut, performing with the American Symphony Orchestra in Isaac Stern Auditorium.
-Other recent and upcoming highlights include concerto appearances with the Albany, New Haven, and Greenwich symphonies, the Erie Philharmonic, and the Pan-European Philharmonia in Greece.
-He will also embark on a US recital tour of American cello-piano works, including a recital in New York City presented by The Chamber Music Society of Lincoln Center, with which he performs regularly in Alice Tully Hall and on tour throughout the world.
-He presents numerous recitals each season with his duo collaborator, pianist/composer Michael Brown, and is a regular guest artist at many of the world's leading music festivals, including Santa Fe, Ravinia, Music@Menlo, Bard, La Jolla, Bridgehampton, Hong Kong, Moab, Music in the Vineyards, and Saratoga Springs.
-A former member of CMS Two, Mr. Canellakis is a graduate of the Curtis Institute of Music and New England Conservatory, and is on faculty at the Brooklyn College Conservatory of Music.
-Filmmaking and acting are special interests of Mr. Canellakis.
+In the New York Times his playing was praised as "impassioned... the audience seduced by Mr. Canellakis's rich, alluring tone.”
+His recent highlights include his Carnegie Hall concerto debut with the American Symphony Orchestra; concerto appearances with the Albany and New Haven symphonies, Erie Philharmonic, and Pan-European Philharmonia in Greece; and a recital of American cello-piano works presented by the Chamber Music Society of Lincoln Center, with which he performs regularly in Alice Tully Hall and on tour.
+His 2018-19 season includes solo debuts with the Lansing, Bangor, and Delaware symphony orchestras; Europe and Asia tours with the Chamber Music Society of Lincoln Center, and recitals throughout the United States with his long-time duo collaborator, pianist-composer Michael Brown.
+He is a regular guest artist at many of the world's leading music festivals, including Santa Fe, Ravinia, Music@Menlo, Bard, La Jolla, Bridgehampton, Hong Kong, Moab, Music in the Vineyards, and Saratoga Springs.
+He was recently named artistic director of Chamber Music Sedona.
+A former member of The Bowers Program, Mr. Canellakis is a graduate of the Curtis Institute of Music and New England Conservatory.
+Filmmaking and acting are special interests of his.
 He has produced, directed, and starred in several short films and music videos.